-Sergei Shushunov and Russian Hunting LLC organize hunting expedition for maral and izubr stags in Russia and Kazakhstan.
-The Asian Wapiti habitat is spread through 7 time zones along the Southern borders of Russia, parts of China, Mongoilia and Central Asia.
+Sergei Shushunov and Russian Hunting LLC organize hunting expedition for maral and izubr stags – two subspecies of asian vapiti in Russia and Kazakhstan.
+The Asian Wapiti habitat is spread through 7 time zones along the Southern borders of Russia, parts of China, Mongolia and Central Asia.

 Maral, found West of lake Baikal, is represented by to subspecies: Tyan Shan Maral and Altai maral and look similar to North American wapiti, or elk.
 Maral stag is a magnificent animal with massive antlers frequently larger than elk.